With so many choices, why choose canoe plans from Ashes? Well, we think that there are a lot of reasons.

 We’ve also worked extremely hard to reduce the elements in my boats to a bare minimum; from the beginning I was searching for beauty in the forms themselves.
 Those of you familiar with cedar strip construction will recognize that this attempt was counter-intuitive; the majority of wood boats celebrate and show off the craftsmanship.
 My impulse is to hide it and let the form speak for itself.

 I’d like to think that I’ve succeed by creating simple, elegant hull shapes, that please the eye and the paddle.
 I’d like to think that other people think so too.

 True to Our Name – Canoes for Still Waters and More

 As our business grows, we are designing and prototyping larger boats.
-As of late 2017 we have released plans for the Solo Trip and have prototyped an Angler’s Trip, and a Tandem Trip.
+In late 2017 we released plans for the Solo Trip and more recently for the Angler’s Trip, and Tandem Trip.
 These hulls are designed for those travelling in larger lake systems with heavier weather.
 They have more rocker, greater secondary stability, and can carry more load at the same lengths.